 It will not work with your lending bank, no matter how hardly you try to hide certain financial information.
-Bankers are likely to find it out it any way.
+Bankers are likely to find it out it anyway.
 Information such as existing loans, other financial obligations should be disclosed to the bank to avoid any possible rejections because all your credit history will be recorded by your credit rating agency.
 And the rejections may eventually result in lower credit rating or may give the lenders a chance to charge higher interest rates.

 4. Not reading the fine print of the loan document:

 After discussing with the bank’s loan officials, it is highly possible that one may sign the loan documents without thoroughly reading the information contained in it.
 Don’t assume that the loan document is exactly same as the oral discussion with the banker.
-If there is future dispute in interpreting any terms and conditions then no one can help you.
+If there is a future dispute in interpreting any terms and conditions then no one can help you.
 So, ensure that you read and understand every detail out there in the loan document.
-Even in the cases of emergency requirement, don’t ignore this.
+Even in the cases of emergency requirements, don’t ignore this.

 5. Opting for a longer loan tenure:

 Banks and financial institutions offer personal loans ranging from different repayment tenures.
 Do not offer for a long tenure just because the EMI appears to be low.
 Remember that longer the tenure, more the total outflow.
-Though the EMI seems to be pocket friendly, eventually you end up paying very high amount in total.
+Though the EMI seems to be pocket-friendly, eventually you end up paying very high amount in total.
 So, opt for a tenure considering your monthly income and other financial obligations.
 Try to choose as shorter as possible.